 Just one inevitable step away.

-Details and lots of other exciting stuff.
+Details and lots of other exciting stuff coming up.